SamSchultz-bit/project-4-team-2/README.md

 ## Repository Structure:

-In this repository, you will find the Google Slides presentation, the results folder, the resources folder, and the cleaning.ipynb file where we cleaned our data, ran our models, and made changes to optimize them.
-The results folder contains the classification reports for each model before and after optimization changes.
-The resources folder that contains the main_ham folder and the main_spam folder with the raw data (retrieved from Kaggle).
+In this repository, you will find the "Project-4-Group-2: Ham vs Spam" Google Slides presentation, the "Results" folder, the "Resources" folder, and the "model_optimized" jupyter notebook where we cleaned our data, ran our models, made optimizations, and visualizations.
+The "Results" folder contains the confusion matrix heatmaps for each model and precision-recall scatter plots.
+The "Resources" folder contains the main_ham folder and the main_spam folder with the raw data (retrieved from Kaggle).

 TLDR:
-- Main: Google Slides Presentation (Project-4-Group-2: Ham vs Spam), Results folder, Resources Folder, and Cleaning jupyter notebook.
+- Main: "Project-4-Group-2: Ham vs Spam" Google Slides Presentation, "Results" folder, "Resources Folder", and "model_optimized" jupyter notebook.
-  - Results folder: Classification reports and visualizations
+  - Results folder: Confusion Matrix Heatmaps and Precision-Recall Scatter Plots
-  - Resources folder: main_ham and main_spam folders
+  - Resources folder: "main_ham" and "main_spam" folders

 ## Data Source and Explanation: